 Sod Install In Gainesville: What to Expect

 Laying sod correctly is a precise task that, if done incorrectly, can ruin your investment.
 As professionals, our team has experience in knowing what is required to ensure your sod becomes well established.
 Preparation is one of the most important factors in the process.
 We will remove all debris from the soil, till the soil, apply fertilizer to eliminate weeds, level the area and provide guidance on how to irrigate before the sod arrives.

 When it comes to installation, our professional sod laying services can properly apply your new sod.
 We will lay the sod down so there are no gaps or overlaps between sections and the pieces are staggered similar to bricks.
-Finally, we will advise you on the proper care for your sod beginning by helping you set up an irrigation system to provide the new lawn with adequate water.
+Finally, we will advise you on the proper care for your sod beginning by inspecting and providing any necessary repairs for your irrigation system, helping ensure the new lawn has adequate water.

 Popular Types of Sod

 Part of our service is to determine an accurate estimate of how much sod is needed, along with helping you learn about the various type of sod available.
 Each type of sod comes with its own set of benefits depending on individual preferences.

 Centipede sod prefers direct sunlight and is considered low maintenance.
 The grass should receive water every day until the roots are established, generally two weeks after installation.
 You can begin mowing the new lawn after the root system develops.

 After installing zoysia sod, it needs to be irrigated twice a day for the first three days, then once a day for days four through six.
 Don’t water the sod on day seven.
 Watering during the second week should be done daily then every other day during week three.
 During the fourth week, you can irrigate it once a week.
 Wait to begin mowing until the grass is at least three inches in height which usually takes three weeks to five weeks.